-Chilly days and nights prompt rodents, especially mice, to seek heat – often under the hoods of cars.
-Mice in your car is more than just a nuisance, it can be dangerous.
+Chilly days and nights prompt rodents, especially mice, to seek warmth – often under the hoods of cars.
+Mice in your car are more than just a nuisance, they can be dangerous.
 Here are some tips on how to help keep mice and other pests out of your car.

 Their choice of shelter is not just a nuisance.
 When they are under the hood they might build nests or chew belts or wires.
 The result can cause serious engine malfunctions and even car fires.
 A nest located in a fan or intake manifold can ignite.
 Wires that are frayed from chewing can also cause fires.

 Don’t dismiss this warning as something that only occurs in cars that aren’t regularly driven.
 Just as people seek the handiest shelter during storms, so do these animals.
 The National Fire Protection Association warns almost two-thirds of vehicle fires are caused by faulty electrical or mechanical systems, often brought on by animal damage.
 Animals aren’t the sole cause of these fires but auto technicians note that animals in engines are not unusual.

 If you have a garage or other vehicle-appropriate shelter, use it.
 Although squirrels, mice and other small animals flourish in rural areas, they are common everywhere.
 Save time and money by taking the extra time to park your car in a sheltered area.